We all have great ideas.

 But turning ideas into action is harder than one might think, especially in neglected areas with limited resources.

-Since 2015, the Urban Action Network supported local activists and community-based organizations to create and promote community solutions.
+Since 2015, the Urban Action Network supported local activists and community-based organizations create and promote community solutions.
 UAct provided in-kind, hands-on project management assistance to design, develop, execute and sustain community-based projects and activities.
 We provided tools, resources and connections to help local activists and organizations realize their goals.

 RESTORE THE CORE micro-grants will be awarded to qualifying groups seeking neighborhood/community improvement.